shadatrahman/shadatrahman.github.io/_posts/2025-10-17-taming-legacy-code-with-bmad-method-brownfield-guide.md

 ---

 **Working on your own brownfield nightmare?** I'd love to hear about it.
-Drop a comment and share your legacy code horror stories.
+Share your legacy code horror stories via email.
 Misery loves company.

 **Next up**: I'm planning a post about using BMAD for refactoring and technical debt management.
 Because after adding features, we need to clean up the mess.
 Stay tuned.